The Jordan-H\"older property and Grothendieck monoids of exact categories: (JHP) for extension-closed subcategories of module categories

 \subsection{Basic properties on Grothendieck monoids}

-First we collect some basic properties on the Grothendieck monoid, which immediately follows from the general observations we have made.
-In particular, our exact category always becomes a length exact category. \begin{proposition} Let $\Lambda$ be an artin algebra and $\EE$ an extension-closed subcategory of $\mod\Lambda$.
+First, we collect some basic properties on the Grothendieck monoid, which immediately follow from the general observations we have made.
+In particular, every extension-closed subcategory of $\mod\Lambda$ for an artin algebra $\Lambda$ is a length exact category. \begin{proposition} Let $\Lambda$ be an artin algebra and $\EE$ an extension-closed subcategory of $\mod\Lambda$.
 Then the following hold. \begin{enumerate} \item The assignment $X \mapsto l(X)$, where $l(X)$ denotes the usual length of $X$ as a $\Lambda$-module, induces a length-like function on $\EE$. \item $\EE$ is a length exact category. \item $\MM(\EE)$ is atomic. \item $\MM(\EE)$ is finitely generated if and only if $\simp\EE$ is a finite set. \end{enumerate} \end{proposition} \begin{proof} These follow from Example \ref{llexample} (1), Theorem \ref{lengthlikelength} and Proposition \ref{atomicfg}. \end{proof} The simplest example is $\EE = \mod\Lambda$, and we can compute $\MM(\mod\Lambda)$ and $\KK_0(\mod\Lambda)$ as follows. \begin{proposition} Let $\Lambda$ be an artin algebra, and let $S_1, \cdots, S_n$ be a complete set of simple right $\Lambda$-modules up to isomorphism.
 Then $\MM(\mod\Lambda)$ is a free monoid with basis $[S_1], \cdots, [S_n]$.
 In particular, $\KK_0(\mod\Lambda)$ is a free abelian group with the same basis.
 Moreover, $|\Lambda| = \# \ind \P(\mod\Lambda) = \# \simp (\mod\Lambda) = n$ holds. \end{proposition} \begin{proof} All the assertions except the last follow form Corollary \ref{abeliancase}.
 The last one holds because there is a bijection between non-isomorphic indecomposable projective $\Lambda$-modules and non-isomorphic simple $\Lambda$-modules. \end{proof} By this, the Grothendieck group $\KK_0(\mod\Lambda)$ is often identified with $\Z^n$, where $n$ is the number of simple $\Lambda$-modules.
 This is what is usually called the \emph{dimension vectors} of modules. \begin{definition} Let $\Lambda$ be an artin algebra, and fix a complete set of non-isomorphic simple $\Lambda$-modules $\{ [S_1], \cdots, [S_n]\}$.
 Then we denote by $\udim \colon \mod\Lambda \to \Z^n$ the assignment which sends $X$ to $(a_1, \cdots, a_n)$, where $a_i$ is the Jordan-H\"older multiplicity of $S_i$ in $X$.
 This induces an isomorphism $\KK_0(\mod\Lambda) \xrightarrow{\sim} \Z^n$.
 For a $\Lambda$-module $X$, we call $\udim X$ the \emph{dimension vector} of $X$. \end{definition}